Chapter

 One

-through the portal, along with a half-crazed mermaid and what felt like
+I tumbled through the portal with a half-crazed mermaid and what felt

-an ocean of water.
-We shot across a large open space, falling, flailing,
+like an ocean of water.
+We shot across a large open space, falling,

-and, in my case, half drowning.
-And hit what might have been a wall, or
+flailing, and, in my case, half-drowning.
+And hit what might have been

-a mountain, or basically anything else, because I couldn’t see!
+a wall, or a mountain, or basically anything else, because I couldn’t

 Or breathe, I

 realized.
-Or move, with the giant firehose of liquid slamming into me
+Or move, with a giant firehose of liquid slamming into me

-of the rock permanently embedded into my cheek if I survived this.
+pock-marked imprint of the rock permanently embedded into my cheek if I

 I finally took a

-breath because it was that or pass out, and it was half water, half
+breath because it was either that or pass out, and it was half water,

-air, which did not improve things.
-But the mermaid was determined and
+half air, which did not improve things.
+But the mermaid was determined

-fierce and currently cursing, and I don’t just mean audibly.
-She was
+and fierce and currently cursing, and I don’t just mean audibly.
+She

-cursing the water out of our way as she hauled me off the stone, and
+was cursing the water out of our way as she hauled me off the stone,

 The waves curled